s4u/maven-settings-action/README.md

 # License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE).